EllenBosMarcelMulder/Egypt/PRESS RELEASE.md

 ## **Dutch Researcher Unveils ASCπ: The World’s First Universal Semantic Transport Protocol**

-## .:: ASCπ ::. / .:: hexAIπ ::. are the offial and only way of writing
+## .:: ASCπ ::. / .:: hexAIπ ::. are the offial and only way of writing in (sub)titels

 ### *A breakthrough framework introducing “Layer 8” — meaning transmission — to global internet architecture*